jafayassine03/GrammarFixer/README.md

 A simple terminal-based Grammar Fixer built using the C programming language.

-This project improves basic grammar formatting for short essays or text input.
+This project automatically improves basic grammar formatting for short essays or user input text.
 It focuses on string manipulation, character processing, and clean logic implementation using core C concepts.

 Lightweight, practical, and beginner-friendly.